Frequently Asked Questions

 - If your dog is undergoing surgery (castration or spay for example) and won’t be able to attend class, you may come watch your regularly scheduled session without them!
 This way, once they are feeling better, you will know how to proceed with their training and won’t fall behind!

-- If you will be unable to complete a session (will miss more than one or two classes) you may request a credit for another class at Heavenly Hounds.
+- If you will be unable to complete a session (will miss more than one or two classes due to unforeseen circumstances) you may request a credit for another class at Heavenly Hounds.
 There are, however, no refunds after the start of a given class session, only credits.

 *PLEASE NOTE: While we do try to allow our students to do make up classes, we cannot accommodate clients who wish to “pick and choose” classes they wish to attend.
 When you sign up for a course, we expect you to make every effort to attend THAT class at it’s scheduled date and time.
 Classes are designed to build on behaviors from week to week and for the best experience, it is in your best interest to try to clear your schedule to accommodate your chosen class.

 **What Class is Right for my dog and me?

 I recently got a new puppy or am getting a new puppy soon.
 How can I make sure that my puppy gets off on the right foot?

 There are a bunch of options available at Heavenly Hounds for new puppies.
 A 7-week puppy class is usually the place to start!
 It will answer most of your puppy related questions, teach you and your puppy the basics, and give your puppy a start in socialization.